hakimGMO/Team-PLS-Genome-Assembly/00_Book_chapter3.md

 ![alt text](images/gluing_tg.png)

-Figure: Bringing the three nodes labeled TG closer (left) and closer (middle) to each other to eventually glue them into a single node (right).
-The path with 16 nodes has been transformed into a graph with twelve nodes.
+*Figure: Bringing the three nodes labeled TG closer (left) and closer (middle) to each other to eventually glue them into a single node (right).
+The path with 16 nodes has been transformed into a graph with twelve nodes.*

 Finally, we glue together the two nodes labeled GG (GG and GG), which produces a special type of edge called a loop connecting GG to itself.
 The number of nodes in the resulting graph (shown on the right below) has reduced from sixteen to eleven, while the number of edges stayed the same.
 This graph is called the de Bruijn graph of TAATGCCATGGGATGTT, denoted DeBruijn3( TAATGCCATGGGATGTT).
 Note that the de Bruijn graph below has three different edges connecting AT to TG (representing three copies of the repeat ATG).

 ![alt text](images/gluing_gg.png)

-Figure: Bringing the two nodes labeled GG closer (left) and closer (middle) to each other to eventually glue them into a single node (right).
-The path with sixteen nodes has been transformed into the graph DeBruijn3(TAATGCCATGGGATGTT), which has eleven nodes.
+*Figure: Bringing the two nodes labeled GG closer (left) and closer (middle) to each other to eventually glue them into a single node (right).
+The path with sixteen nodes has been transformed into the graph DeBruijn3(TAATGCCATGGGATGTT), which has eleven nodes.*

 In general, given a genome Text, PathGraphk(Text) is the path consisting of |Text| - k + 1 edges, where the i-th edge of this path is labeled by the i-th k-mer in Text and the i-th node of the path is labeled by the i-th (k - 1)-mer in Text.
 The de Bruijn graph DeBruijnk(Text) is formed by gluing identically labeled nodes in PathGraphk(Text).

 De Bruijn Graph from a String Problem: Construct the de Bruijn graph of a string.

-Input: An integer k and a string Text.
+- Input: An integer k and a string Text.
-Output: DeBruijnk(Text).
+- Output: DeBruijnk(Text).
 Note: To see how gluing affects the adjacency matrix and adjacency list, check out "Charging Station: The Effect of Gluing on the Adjacency Matrix and Adjacency List" in the print companion or at Cogniterra.

-Code Challenge: Solve the De Bruijn Graph from a String Problem.
-(Solve on Cogniterra or Rosalind.)
+**Code Challenge**: Solve the De Bruijn Graph from a String Problem.
+(Solve on Cogniterra or [Rosalind](https://rosalind.info/problems/ba3d/).)

-Input: An integer k and a string Text.
+- Input: An integer k and a string Text.
-Output: DeBruijnk(Text), in the form of an adjacency list.
+- Output: DeBruijnk(Text), in the form of an adjacency list.

 STOP and Think: Consider the following questions.